vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     return new_value
 ```

 Notice that there are now _two_ parameters in the function header instead of one, `value1` and `value2`.
-In the line after that, we also changed the behavior of the overall function by raising `value1` to the power of `value2`.
+In the line after that, the behavior of the overall function was also changed by raising `value1` to the power of `value2`.

 The function is called by passing in _two_ arguments.
 The order in which the arguments are passed correspond to the order of the parameters in the function header.
 This means that when the following call is made: